 Multiple accounts: One for each purpose

-As mentioned above, it’s recommended that everyone create a passive administrative account that is only used when needed.
+As mentioned above, it’s recommended that everyone create a passive administrative account that’s only used when needed.
 Then start your new life as a multi-account computer user by changing your current account into a standard account.
 Stop using an admin account for day-to-day activities!
 All of this can be achieved from Control Panel: User Accounts and Family Settings: User Accounts: Manage Accounts and from PC Settings: Accounts: My account.

 This is the scheme I use on my own computers: